-The enterprising brothers were 16 and 18 years old, respectively, and their guarantee for the completion of the structure was backed by their uncles who operated a sawmill in the county.
+The enterprising brothers were 16 and 18 years old, respectively, and their guarantee for the structure’s completion was backed by their uncles, who operated a sawmill in the county.
 1 The pair set up a sawmill near the bridge site and had logs delivered by oxen.
 Large timbers were lifted into place by a self-designed apparatus that consisted of a double-geared, back-action cant hook.
-The bridge was completed later in the year and accepted by the county who paid $400 for the structure.
+The bridge was completed later in the year and accepted by the county, which paid $400 for the structure.

 The Indian Creek Covered Bridge was listed on the National Register of Historic Places in 1975.
-It was restored by Hoke Brothers Construction of Union at the cost of $334,446 in 2000-01.
+Hoke Brothers Construction of Union restored it at the cost of $334,446 in 2000-01.
 2

 - State: West Virginia

 - Route: Formerly Sweet and Salt Sulphur Springs Turnpike